balcortex/100_days_code_web_development/README.md

 ### CSS Grid - Pt.
 16

 Today I learned about the auto-fit value of the repeat() function, which gives the grid a flexible number of columns based on its size.

+## Day 164 - 2024/03/27

+### CSS Grid - Pt.
+17

+Today I learned the difference between auto-fit and auto-fill.
+When using minmax(), the former will always stretch the items to fit the entire container.